Temult/somner-deploy-tabbyapi/README.md

 ⚠️ Project Status: Prototype/Pre-Alpha

 This is an experimental prototype in pre-alpha development.
-TabbyAPI-Forge is a proof-of-concept implementation exploring secure, air-gapped LLM deployment patterns.
+Somner-deploy-tabbyapi is a proof-of-concept implementation exploring secure, air-gapped LLM deployment patterns.
 While functional, it should be considered unstable and subject to significant changes.
 Do NOT consider it fully secure at this time.

 ===========================================